Bug report #777

 `if not f.hasGeometry():`

-#1 Updated by Martin Dobias almost 10 years ago
+#1 Updated by Martin Dobias about 10 years ago

 The problem here is in python bindings because the scenario seems to be like this: